rye-welz-geselowitz/sarahwelzgeselowitz.github.io/_posts/2018-4-28-Programming-In-Poetry.md

 Despite this code’s self-documenting nature, it’s pretty hard to read as machine instructions.
 A human reader scanning the code for a function would have to search not for the keyword "function" (as in JavaScript), but for a line whose first and last words rhyme.
 (In this case, that’s line 2.)
 The number zero looks not like the familiar symbol “0,” but like a rhyming couplet in which no words are alliterative with the first word (lines 6-7, "Now I'll...zero in") .
 And so on!

 The upside of all this is that programmer-poets are free to use their code to express whatever they want.
 In this next implementation, the machine is asked to evaluate whether a number is zero, while the human reader is asked to ponder the nature of nothingness.
 (Because what else does one think about when comparing numbers to zero?)
-Though it reads quite differently from the previous implementation, this version is syntactically identical:
+Though it reads quite differently from the previous implementation, this version is, as far as the machine is concerned, syntactically identical:

 ```
 I wonder what nothingness looks like